 Our renowned faculty members provide students with training in effective research practices and methods.
 We work with our students to apply their epidemiology research to a variety of health problems here in North Carolina and around the world.

-Our Outstanding Research Includes:
+Outstanding Recent Research

-- Associate Professor Kari North‘s research identified genetic variants that influenced the amounts of low-density lipoprotein (LDL) cholesterol and high-density lipoprotein (HDL) cholesterol in the blood.
+Unraveling the genetics of cholestrol: Associate Professor Kari North‘s research identified genetic variants that influenced the amounts of low-density lipoprotein (LDL) cholesterol and high-density lipoprotein (HDL) cholesterol in the blood.

-- Assistant Professor Karin Yeatts and Dr. Eric Whitsel‘s research revealed that cardiovascular diseases, such as heart attacks and strokes, were associated with chemical air pollutant properties.
+Linking air pollution with cardiovascular disease: Assistant Professor Karin Yeatts and Dr. Eric Whitsel‘s research revealed that cardiovascular diseases, such as heart attacks and strokes, were associated with chemical air pollutant properties.

-- Associate Professor Julie Daniels is examining time trends, geographic patterns, and environmental and other risk factors for autism in North Carolina.
+Understanding the geographic patterns, time trends, and causes of autism: Associate Professor Julie Daniels is examining time trends, geographic patterns, and environmental and other risk factors for autism in North Carolina.
 Her research is leading to a clearer understanding of the causes and risk factors for autism.